containers/buildah/docs/tutorials/01-intro.md

     # buildah containers

-When you build a working container from an existing image, Buildah defaults to appending '-working-container' to the image's name to construct a name for the container.
+When you build a working container from an existing image, Buildah defaults to appending '-working-container-' followed by a randon number to the image's name to construct a name for the container.
 The Buildah CLI conveniently returns the name of the new container.
 You can take advantage of this by assigning the returned value to a shell varible using standard shell assignment :

     # container=$(buildah from fedora)